Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Periods that come more or less often than usual
+Menstrual periods that come more or less often than usual

-Periods that are lighter or heavier than normal
+Menstrual periods that are lighter or heavier than normal

-Increased premenstrual syndrome (PMS)
+Increased premenstrual syndrome (PMS) symptoms

 Other ways for you to deal with symptoms are listed below.

-Hot flashes: Wear layers that you can remove.
+Hot flashes.
+Wear layers that you can remove.
 Try all-cotton clothing, sheets, and blankets.
 Keep a glass of cold water by your bed.

-Mood swings: Talking to friends who are going through the same changes can sometimes help.
+Mood swings.
+Talking to friends who are going through the same changes can sometimes help.

-Copyright © 2013 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR